bhagatabhijeet/workdayscheduler/README.md

 3. The legend shows how the current hour,past and future timeslots will be colored.
 </hr>

-4. You cannot edit item in the past, but you can always mark the item as "completed"
+4. You **cannot** edit item in the past, but you can always mark the item as **"completed"**
-Note: - you can mark the item completed only if it exists.
-If you try to mark item completed which never existed the checkbox will not change to completed.
-This is inbuilt functionality which keeps the data integrity and disallows user from wronly manipulating the past events.
+Note: - you can mark the item completed **only if it exists.** If you try to mark item completed which never existed the checkbox will not change to 'completed'.
+This is inbuilt functionality which keeps the data integrity and disallows user from wrongly manipulating the past events.
 </hr>

 5. If you try to edit the item in past a red colored message box is shown.
-By definition any hour hour which is not current or in future is "past"
+By definition any hour which is *not current* and *not in future* is "past"
 <div align="center">
 <img src="images/past_event.png"/>
 </div>